1850

 1850 saw production of Liberty Seated dollars plummet to an all-time low.
 Only a few of the series keys and some of the unobtainable rarities can claim lower mintages.
 Still 1850 coins are reasonably available in normal collector grades.
 The most difficult to find are the lower grades, below VF.
 Apparently very few coins of this date circulated.

-The finest known proofs are three PR66 examples, one graded by PCGS, two by NGC.
-One of the NGC coins is graded PR66 Cameo with a star designation.
+The finest known proofs are four PR66 examples, one graded by PCGS, three by NGC.
+Two of the NGC coins are designated as Cameo.
 One additional coin has received a PR65 evaluation by NGC.
 A total of 16 coins have received a PR64 grade, including one PR64+ graded by PCGS.
-Current population reports (as of January, 2019) show a total of 28 proofs.
-Many of these grading records almost certainly represent re-submissions.
-We estimate that only 20 proofs exist in all levels of preservation.
+Current population reports (as of August, 2024) show a total of 31 proofs.
+A significant number of these grading records almost certainly represent re-submissions.
+I estimate that only 20 proofs exist in all levels of preservation.

 Mintage 7,500